GuidoRial/apollo-ecommerce/README.md

 npm start
 ```

-## TODO

-1. Cart Overlay should have a scrollbar if there are so many products it doesn't fit the screen.
-[HARD]

 ## Project Description

 This project was made as part of the hiring process for Scandiweb, it took me roughly 3 weeks of work and it's meant to test my knowledge of React